Simple Life Corporation

 7) REDUCE THE NUMBER OF CHARITIES THAT YOU DONATE TO.

 Instead of sending $5.00 to every charity that sends you a mailing, do some research and pick just one or two charities that you will support with your (larger) charitable donation.
 This will have several beneficial effects: First, you will not randomly send money to every non-profit organization that solicits you.
 This will eliminate the sending of donations to some of the appealing but not-so-valid non-profit organizations.
 Second, you can now send a polite and guilt free post card to the charities that you will not be sending donations to and request that they remove you from their mailing list (no need for an explanation).
 Third, you will be able to concentrate your efforts on the charities that you have chosen.
 Maybe even volunteer some time.
 And fourth, if we all participate, the charities will be able to process larger donations, rather than numerous tiny donations.
 I'm going to add a fifth point, too.
 As we have so painfully discovered, not all charities are legitimate.
 Some charities have been found to be shams and some have been found to be fronts for accumulating money for terrorist activities.
-Find out what your money is doing.
+Find out what your money is doing before you donate.

 8) REDUCE THE AMOUNT OF JUNK MAIL THAT YOU RECEIVE.
 Write to: